-Revival of the Asian Cinema Clubs that were a significant space throughout the UK in the 60's and 70's, particularly before VHS.
+Revival of the South Asian Cinema Clubs that were a significant space throughout the UK in the 50's, 60's and 70's, particularly before VHS.
+This project holds screenings, archives and engages discussion on South Asian social cinema spaces in Britain.
 They were truly community spaces, where local families and working people of the diaspora could convene over Indian cinema.
 A space where ownership of their displacement took place and a strengthening space of collective and individual senses of community.
 In September, the revival started with a packed house, tears for the iconic and my most cherished film ‘Pyaasa’ but also for the power of the space and what it meant to all! - ...help the revival continue...
 Deeply appreciative to all who attended, and the aunties who made the food.
 Commissioned by Barbican Centre

 First ever Eid event in Tate's history - delivered by co-curating a programme with two local mosques, Al-Nagashi Centre and VICEC.
 There was prayer, performace, food, art history tours, archive exploring, theological discusssions and transforming parts of Tate Britain in a way it has not been.
-Supported by Tate, Something & Son, Al Nagashi Centre and Victoria Islamic Centre and Education Centre.
+Supported by Tate, Abdul Elias, Something & Son, Ramadan Tent Project, AbdulMaalik Tailor, Al Nagashi Centre and Victoria Islamic Centre and Education Centre.